Everyone has a financial toolbox, some just have more tools in theirs.

 Doing it this way maintains the same space between maturity dates as the original set of CD purchases.

-Each of these renewals creates another rung on the CD ladder, going further and further into the future.
+Each of these renewals creates another rung on the ladder, going further and further into the future.

 Benefits Of A CD Ladder